Sahibabad RRTS station

-Sahibabad RRTS station is an elevated temporary terminal RRTS station in the Ghaziabad district of Uttar Pradesh, India which serves for semi high speed trains on the Delhi–Meerut Regional Rapid Transit System that can reach speeds of up to 180 km/h.
+Sahibabad RRTS station is an elevated temporary terminal RRTS station in the Ghaziabad district of Uttar Pradesh, India which serves semi high speed trains on the Delhi–Meerut Regional Rapid Transit System that can reach speeds of up to 180 km/h.
 The station is powered by solar energy, with 1,100 solar panels on the station's roof.

-Sahibabad RRTS station was commissioned on 20 October 2023 by Prime Minister Narendra Modi along with the 17 km long Sahibad-Duhaiyya section of Delhi–Meerut RRTS and was open to general public on 21 October 2023.
+Sahibabad RRTS station was commissioned on 20 October 2023 by Prime Minister Narendra Modi along with the 17 km long Sahibad-Duhaiyya section of Delhi–Meerut RRTS and was opened to general public on 21 October 2023.

 History

 The National Capital Region Transport Corporation (NCRTC) had invited tenders for the construction of the Sahibabad RRTS station along with the 7.3 km long Sahibabad ramp–Ghaziabad section of the 82.15 km Delhi-Meerut RRTS line.
 KEC International and China Civil Engineering Construction Corporation emerged as the lowest bidder for construction work.
 As a result, KEC International and China Civil Engineering Construction Corporation has been awarded a Rs 579.76 crore contract responsible for Package 1 (Sahibabad ramp–Ghaziabad) in August 2019.
 Under the agreement, companies started construction of Sahibabad RRTS station.